UniMath/agda-unimath/src/metric-spaces/isometries-metric-spaces.lagda.md

       ( λ x → refl)
 ```

-### The inverse of an isometric equivalence is an isometry
+### The inverse of an invertible isometry is an isometry

 ```agda
 module _